Senior Research Scientist

 - PhD, Health Policy, Harvard University (2000)

 Eve Wittenberg is a Senior Research Scientist in the Center for Health Decision Science.
 She studies methods for measuring patient-relevant outcomes, including quality of life, preferences, and economic utilities, and the integration of these measures into decision analysis.
 Her work also encompasses the psychology of decision making, and the influence of psychology on the perception and articulation of outcomes.
-She has a particular focus on women’s health, including homeless women, caregivers, and women with cancer.
+She has a particular focus on women’s health, including caregivers.

-Dr. Wittenberg’s research has been funded by the National Institutes of Health, the Agency for Healthcare Research and Quality, the Centers for Disease Control and Prevention, the Patient Centered Outcomes Research Institute (PCORI), and the PhRMA Foundation.
-She serves on the editorial boards of Medical Decision Making and The Patient—Patient-Centered Outcomes Research.
-She is a standing member of the Health Economics and Outcomes Research study section for AHRQ, and has served as a grant reviewer for CDC and private foundations.
+Dr. Wittenberg’s research has been funded by the National Institutes of Health, the Agency for Healthcare Research and Quality, the Centers for Disease Control and Prevention, the Patient Centered Outcomes Research Institute (PCORI), and private foundations.
+She has served on the editorial boards of Medical Decision Making, Quality of Life Research, and The Patient—Patient-Centered Outcomes Research.
+She was a standing member of the Health Economics and Outcomes Research study section for AHRQ, and has served as a grant reviewer for CDC and private foundations.